mindwaveventures/CHD-website/README.md

-# WNB Frontend
+# CHD Frontend

 ## How to run

 1. Clone repository.
-(Alderhey WNB)
+(Alderhey CHD)
 2. `cd server`
 3. `npm install`
 4. `npm start` for development and `npm run build` for production build